gwenknight/gwenknight.github.io/_pages/people.md

 ## PhD Students

-I have been very luck to supervise lots of brilliant PhD students, many of them funded through the MRCLID scheme.
+I have been very lucky to supervise lots of brilliant PhD students, many of them funded through the MRCLID scheme.
 In December 2024 the four of them that have been under Jodi Lindsay and my supervision came together to celebrate Dr Wildfire's Viva, including Dr Leclerc over from Paris!

 ![wildfire_phd](/images/mrclid_PhD.jpeg)